readmeio/fetch-har/README.md

 ```

 ### API
-If you are executing `fetch-har` in a browser environment that supports the [FormData API](https://developer.mozilla.org/en-US/docs/Web/API/FormData) then you don't need to do anything.
-If you arent, however, you'll need to polyfill it.

-Unfortunately the most popular NPM package [form-data](https://npm.im/form-data) ships with a [non-spec compliant API](https://github.com/form-data/form-data/issues/124), and for this we don't recommend you use it, as if you use `fetch-har` to upload files it may not work.

-Though we recommend either [formdata-node](https://npm.im/formdata-node) or [formdata-polyfill](https://npm.im/formdata-polyfill) we prefer [formdata-node](https://npm.im/formdata-node) right now as it's CJS-compatible.

 #### Options
 ##### userAgent
 A custom `User-Agent` header to apply to your request.
 Please note that browsers have their own handling for these headers in `fetch()` calls so it may not work everywhere; it will always be sent in Node however.